UoB-HPC/SimEng/docs/sphinx/user/configuring_simeng.rst

 Commit
     The commitment/retirement width from the re-order buffer.

-Dispatch-Rate
-    The width of instruction dispatch into the reservation stations.

 FrontEnd
     The width of the pipeline before the execution stage (also excludes the dispatch/issue stage if simulating an ``outoforder`` core archetype).